fltk/fltk/README.CMake.txt

    is somewhat smaller.
 This option makes sense only on the Unix/Linux platform or when OPTION_APPLE_X11 is ON.

+OPTION_USE_GDIPLUS - default ON
+   Makes FLTK use GDI+ to draw oblique lines and curves resulting in antialiased graphics (Windows platform only).

 Documentation options: these options are only available if `doxygen' is installed and found by CMake.
 PDF related options require also `latex'.